lwhiteley/react-push-menu/README.md

  </PushMenu>
 ```

+**childPropName** (string)

+This is the property name that holds the children of each menu item node.
+We realize that data driven menu may differ and it is important to
+customize the properties that may hold the required data.

+default: `children`

 **getRef** (function)

 This function allows you to get access to the menu instance to have access to its tools.